ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

     error(message: string): void;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 //
 // @public
 function isA<T, TC = unknown>(description: string, guard: TypeGuardWithContext<T, TC>): Converter<T, TC>;